Unraveling the Key of Machine Learning-based Android Malware Detection: Quantitative Analysis

-\bulletpoint{Obfuscation} \jh{As a common practice in Android development, obfuscation is often utilized to safeguard developers' intellectual property and deter reverse engineering attempts~\cite{garcia2018lightweight}.
-However, as obfuscation typically involves altering an app's code, it can also affect the effectiveness of malware detectors~\cite{he2022msdroid}.} \jh{This part explores the influences of popular obfuscation techniques, \textit{i.e.,} renaming identifiers, encrypting resources, modifying code, and invoking reflection~\cite{aonzo2020obfuscapk}, on the selected approaches.}

-\jh{In this study, we apply each of the obfuscation strategies discussed earlier to the testing set outlined in Table~\ref{tab:effectiveness_dataset}(\ding{182}).
+\bulletpoint{Obfuscation} Obfuscation techniques often alter an app's code.
+It can also affect the effectiveness of malware detectors~\cite{he2022msdroid}.
+This part explores the influences of popular obfuscation techniques, \textit{i.e.,} renaming identifiers, encrypting resources, modifying code, and invoking reflection~\cite{aonzo2020obfuscapk}, on the selected approaches separately.
+We apply the obfuscation strategies discussed earlier to the testing set in Table~\ref{tab:effectiveness_dataset}(\ding{182}).
 Only the apps that can be successfully obfuscated by all the strategies are included in the obfuscated testing set, which contains 1,303 apps.
-The effectiveness of the selected approaches, previously trained on the original training set, is then evaluated on this obfuscated testing set.} Table~\ref{table:res_obfuscation} summarizes corresponding results. \jh{Clearly, most methods exhibit a decrease in effectiveness when subjected to obfuscation.} \jh{More specifically, the impact of obfuscation on detectors' effectiveness significantly depends on how the detectors utilize APK features.} \jh{For instance, Xmal~\cite{wu2021android} and RAMDA~\cite{li2021robust} demonstrate greater robustness against obfuscation.} This resilience is mainly due to the fact that the employed obfuscation techniques do not change their used features.
-In contrast, detectors like MamaDroid~\cite{mariconti2016mamadroid} and MSDroid~\cite{he2022msdroid}, relying on the code structure of the APK, tend to be more susceptible to the code modification strategy.
+The effectiveness of the selected approaches, previously trained on the original training set, is then evaluated on this obfuscated testing set.